whosken/textblob-intro/README.md

-textblob-intro
+TextBlob: Text Analytics for Humans
 ==============

 Originally created for PyConAPAC 2014.
-This is a quick presentation of the TextBlob library.
+This is a presentation of the TextBlob library.